G-e-n-e-v-e-n-s-i-S/Metal-Slug-4-AutoSplitter/README.md

-# Metal-Slug-4-AutoSplitter
+# Metal-Slug-3-AutoSplitter
-An AutoSplitter for Metal Slug 4
+An AutoSplitter for Metal Slug 3.
+Tested on:
+  - WinKawaks 1.65
+  - Winkawaks 1.64